jphickey/cfe-eds-framework/README.md

 used to add the application, which retains a relationship to the original source:

     git remote add ${name} ${repo_url}
+    git config remote.${name}.tagOpt --no-tags
     git fetch ${name}
     git subtree add -P apps/${name} ${name}/master

+See notes below for further explanation of the `--no-tags` option and why this is often necessary.

 If/when a new version of the upstream app is released after the initial subtree add, it may be merged, for example: